tensorflow/docs/site/en/install/source_rpi.md

 easier to build TensorFlow on a more powerful host machine running Linux, macOS, or Windows.

-Note: We already provide well-tested, pre-built TensorFlow packages for Raspbian systems.
+Note: We already provide well-tested, pre-built [TensorFlow packages](./pip.md) for Raspbian systems.

-## Setup
+## Setup for host

 ### Install Docker